What to look out for when transferring money to a friend, family member or business on the West Coast.

 - Exchange rates.
 For international transfers, consider how close to the mid-market rate the rate you’re being offered is.
 You’re looking for a minimal margin between the two rates.

 - Transfer options.
 For domestic transfers, any bank or service will allow you to transfer money online.
-Independent services like OFX and World First offer competitive exchange rates and fees for international transfers.
+Independent services like OFX and XE offer competitive exchange rates and fees for transfers.

 - Transfer speeds.
 Whether your transfer is foreign or domestic, the time it takes for your recipient to get your money will vary.
 If you need to send cash right away, compare options WorldRemit or Western Union over your bank, which is typically not your cheapest or fastest option.

 - Pickup methods.
 Most services offer bank-to-bank transfers; others will include cash pickups at an agent location.
 Know your options to find one that fits your needs.

 - Minimum amounts.
 Your best option may depend on how much you’re sending.
 For larger international transfers, you can often avoid fees with a money transfer specialist.